Why drive when you can walk?

 Walk the walk

 A walking safari here can take you right into the thick of it.
-On foot, the bush seems so much closer and all the details stand out: animal prints in the sand that foretell movements of the game that went before; scattered seed pods, feathers and porcupine quills.
-All these little things that can so easily go unnoticed from a vehicle, they all offer fascinating clues to this life in the bush.
+On foot, the bush seems so much closer and all the details stand out: animal prints in the sand that show movements of game; scattered seed pods, feathers and porcupine quills.
+All these little things that can so easily go unnoticed from a vehicle, they all offer fascinating clues to life in the bush.

 Kusini all year round